 Virginia currently taxes corporate profits at a flat 6%.
 However, the current state tax code allows large, multi-state corporations to use accounting maneuvers and loopholes to reduce their state income tax liability by shifting profits to other states.
 Corporations also have access to various federal and state tax breaks that reduce their tax bills, sometimes to zero.

 of Virginia corporations pay zero corporate income tax

-Combating corporate tax avoidance would likely also reduce racial inequality because white households receive outsized benefits from the status quo due to greater likelihood of owning stock (and in larger amounts) than Black and Latinx households.
+Combating corporate tax avoidance would likely also reduce racial inequality because white households receive outsized benefits from the status quo due to greater likelihood of owning stock (and in larger amounts) than Black and Latino households.
 Research suggests that state corporate income taxes are, in large part, taxes on shareholders based on who ultimately pays the tax.
-Median wealth among white households is 8 times greater than median wealth among Black households and 5 times greater than that of Latinx households according to recent Federal Reserve data, which pre-dates the impacts of COVID-19.
+Median wealth among white households is 8 times greater than median wealth among Black households and 5 times greater than that of Latino households according to recent Federal Reserve data, which pre-dates the impacts of COVID-19.

 Refundable credits for families

 The federal Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) are proven tools to boost family incomes.

 Virginia provides a state EITC up to 20% of a family’s federal EITC, with an option to fully access up to 15% of the federal credit through a refund.
 Making the credit partially refundable in 2022 will put hundreds of dollars on average into the pockets of eligible families who need it most, helping families keep the lights on and put food on the table.
 Research has shown that refundable credits, in particular, have long-term benefits for education and health outcomes.